-For a description of Adjusted EBITDA and Adjusted EBITDA Margin and restaurant level operating profit and restaurant level operating profit margin and reconciliations to the most directly comparable GAAP measures, please see the "Summary of Historical Consolidated Financial and Other Data" starting on Page 21.
+For a description of Adjusted EBITDA and Adjusted EBITDA Margin and restaurant level operating profit and restaurant level operating profit margin and reconciliations to the most directly comparable GAAP measures, please see the "Summary Historical Consolidated Financial and Other Data" starting on page 21.
 For improved comparability due to the impact of the COVID-19 pandemic on fiscal 2020, the reconciliation of Net loss and total comprehensive loss and margin, the most directly comparable GAAP measure, to Adjusted EBITDA and margin for the twenty-six weeks ended June 30, 2019 is as follows:

-Wo Ju wenty-Six eeks Ended ne 30, 2019 thousands)
+Twenty-Six Weeks Ended June 30, 2019 (in thousands)

 Net loss and total comprehensive loss \$ (32,666)

 Depreciation and amortization 13,034

 Interest expense 10,245

 Income tax benefit (9,048)

 EBITDA (18,435)

-Deferred rent expense(1) 2,219

-Initial public offering ("IPO")-readiness and strategic transition costs(2) 4,009
+Initial public offering ("IPO")-readiness and strategic transition costs(1) 4,009

-Impairments and loss on disposal of assets(3) 32,880
+Impairments and loss on disposal of assets(2) 32,880

-Transaction expenses, net(4) 1,107
+Transaction expenses, net(3) 1,107

-Stock-based compensation(5) 556
+Stock-based compensation(4) 556

-Recruiting and relocation costs(6) 435
+Recruiting and relocation costs(5) 435

-Severance costs(7) 192
+Severance costs(6) 192

-Adjusted EBITDA \$ 22,963
+Adjusted EBITDA \$ 20,744

 Total revenues \$ 212,514

 Net loss and comprehensive loss margin (15.4)%

-Adjusted EBITDA Margin 10.8%
+Adjusted EBITDA Margin 9.8%

-- (1) Consists of the non-cash portion of straight-line rent expense primarily included in occupancy expenses and general and administrative expenses on the Consolidated Statements of Operations and Comprehensive Loss. - (2) Represents costs related to information technology support and external professional service costs incurred in connection with IPO- readiness efforts as well as the assessment and redesign of our systems and processes.
-These costs are recorded within general and administrative expenses on the Consolidated Statements of Operations and Comprehensive Loss. - (3) Includes impairments recognized on intangible assets and fixed assets as well as costs related to the disposal of assets due to retirements, replacements or certain restaurant closures. - (4) Primarily represents costs incurred in connection with the acquisition of certain franchised restaurants, costs incurred in connection with the conversion of certain restaurants to company-owned restaurants operating under the First Watch trade name and costs related to restaurant closures.
+- (1) Represents costs related to information technology support and external professional service costs incurred in connection with IPO- readiness efforts as well as the assessment and redesign of our systems and processes.
+These costs are recorded within general and administrative expenses on the Consolidated Statements of Operations and Comprehensive Loss. - (2) Includes impairments recognized on intangible assets and fixed assets as well as costs related to the disposal of assets due to retirements, replacements or certain restaurant closures. - (3) Primarily represents costs incurred in connection with the acquisition of certain franchised restaurants, costs incurred in connection with the conversion of certain restaurants to company-owned restaurants operating under the First Watch trade name and costs related to restaurant closures.
 In addition, the amount also includes costs associated with the revaluation of the contingent consideration payable to previous stockholders for tax savings generated through use of federal and state loss carryforwards.
-See Note 14, Income Taxes, in the notes to the audited financial statements and Note 9, Income Taxes, in the notes to the interim unaudited consolidated financial statements included elsewhere in this prospectus for additional information. - (5) Represents non-cash, stock-based compensation expense which is recorded in general and administrative expenses on the Consolidated Statements of Operations and Comprehensive Loss. - (6) Represents costs incurred for hiring qualified individuals as we assessed the redesign of our systems and processes.
-These costs are recorded within general and administrative expenses on the Consolidated Statements of Operations and Comprehensive Loss.

-(7) Severance costs are recorded in general and administrative expenses on the Consolidated Statements of Operations and Comprehensive Loss.
+See Note 14, Income Taxes, in the notes to the audited financial statements and Note 9, Income Taxes, in the notes to the interim unaudited consolidated financial statements included elsewhere in this prospectus for additional information. - (4) Represents non-cash, stock-based compensation expense which is recorded in general and administrative expenses on the Consolidated Statements of Operations and Comprehensive Loss. - (5) Represents costs incurred for hiring qualified individuals as we assessed the redesign of our systems and processes.
+These costs are recorded within general and administrative expenses on the Consolidated Statements of Operations and Comprehensive Loss. - (6) Severance costs are recorded in general and administrative expenses on the Consolidated Statements of Operations and Comprehensive Loss.